sudheermuthyala/AKS/03-Kubernetes-Fundamentals-kubectl-imperative approach/03-01-PODs-with-kubectl/README.md

 5. Started the container present in the pod

 ## Describe Pod
-- Describe the POD, primarily required during troubleshooting.Events shown will be of a great help during troubleshooting.
+- Describe the POD, primarily required during troubleshooting.
+- Events shown will be of a great help during troubleshooting.